rmountjoy92/DashMachine/README.md

 ## Updating
 For python, use git.
 For docker, just pull the latest image and recreate the container.

+**Note:** if you update DashMachine and it fails to start, it's possible something is messed up with your database file.
+Backup your files in the user_data folder, delete the contents and restart DashMachine.
+This will reset your user table, so log in with the default user/pass.

 ## Configuration
 The user data folder is located at DashMachine/dashmachine/user_data.
 This is where the config.ini, custom backgrounds/icons, and the database file live.
 A reference for what can go into the config.ini file can be found on the settings page of the dashmachine by clicking the info icon next to 'Config'.